-4. Strategic Matters
+5. Strategic Matters

 This section sets out where agreement has been reached on cross-border strategic matters, or where further work to reach common ground is required.
-Duty to Cooperate meetings have taken place over the course of the Local Plan review to discuss and resolve matters presented as part of the plan preparation, details of which and minutes documenting the outcome of the meeting(s) will be included in the Duty to Cooperate Statement of Compliance that will assist the Regulation 19 consultation.
+Duty to Cooperate meetings have taken place over the course of the Local Plan review to discuss and resolve matters presented as part of the plan preparation, details of which and minutes documenting the outcome of the meeting(s) are included in the Duty to Cooperate Statement of Compliance.